contact@consultdmw.com

 Cautions

-If you visited this web page before 2020-03-26 you wouldn’t have read the following caution.
+If you visited this web page before 2020-03-26 you wouldn't have read this caution.

 Initial Considerations

 The FE uses links to the tables in the BE.
-Such links can be made manually, using Access's Linked Table Manager, for example, or programmatically using VBA procedures, which are the topic of this article.
+Such links can be made manually, using Access's Linked Table Manager:

 Microsoft Access ribbon